-Please note: the register has been published in April 2021 and is up to date as of this month.
+Please note: the register was first published in April 2021 and most recently updated in May 2021.
 The council may periodically update the content of the register.

 The 2020 Call for Sites ran for eight weeks, from 3 April 2020 to 29 May 2020.
 We produced a Frequently Asked Questions (FAQ) factsheet to help answer any questions regarding this: